Alibesharat/AutoHistoryCore/README.md

  Note : drive your model from HistoryBaseModel will be extend that by add two property : hc_change as String,  and Isdeleted as bool,

- here the result of ht_change column as json in on record :
+ here the result of ht_change column as json in one record :

   ![result](https://github.com/Alibesharat/AutoHistoryCore/blob/master/result.PNG)